sjn/introducing-se/docs.md

 <br>

 * *«How did you arrive at the reason?»*
+* *«How did you rule out other reasons that could explain the same?»*
 * *«What method was used to determine the sound&shy;ness of this reason?»*
-* *«How did you rule out other reasons that would explain the same?»*
 * *«How can we de&shy;termine if these methods are reliable?»*

 \